SerahSoltani/Top-Machine-Learning-Interview-Questions-Answers/README.md

 ### 29. What is Pruning in Decision Trees, and How Is It Done?

-Pruning is a technique in machine learning that reduces the size of decision trees.
+Pruning is a technique in machine learning that🙏 If this list helped you prepare, consider giving this repository a ⭐ and follow me for more! 🙏 If this list helped you prepare, consider giving this repository a ⭐ and follow me for more!  reduces the size of decision trees.
 It reduces the complexity of the final classifier, and hence improves predictive accuracy by the reduction of overfitting.

 Pruning can occur in:
   - Top-down fashion.
 It will traverse nodes and trim subtrees starting at the root